-The easiest way to recognize Kodachrome slides, but least reliable, is from the slide mount itself.
-Many labs that processed Kodachrome used special cardboard mounts that specifically say “Kodachrome” or “Kodachrome Transparency” while other labs used mounts where all of the printed text was printed red.
-The “red text” method is less reliable since it could have also just been the only mounts the lab had for all slides they processed.
+The easiest way to recognize Kodachrome slides, but the least reliable, is from the slide mount itself.
+Many labs that processed Kodachrome used special cardboard mounts that specifically say “Kodachrome” or “Kodachrome Transparency,” while other labs used mounts where all printed text was printed red.
+The “red text” method is less reliable since it could have just been the lab’s only mounts for all slides they processed.

-The most reliable way to tell can be the most difficult method until you get some practice.
-Kodachrome slides will have a slight base relief effect on the emulsion side so the surface will not be perfectly smooth.
-No other type of slides has that same effect.
+The most reliable way to tell can be the most challenging method until you get some practice.
+Kodachrome slides will have a slight base relief effect on the emulsion side, so the surface will not be perfectly smooth.
+No other type of slide has that same effect.
 What side is the emulsion side?
-If you are lucky, it is the side where the mount says “This side towards screen”.
-If it isn’t noted on the mount, just check both sides and if you don’t see the effect on either side, you know it isn’t Kodachrome.
-It can be hard to pick up at first while you tilt the slide back and forth under some light because the slide has to “catch” the light just right to see the effect however once you are able to see it, it is easy to replicate with other slides.
-With practice, you can learn to tell without having to hold it up to a light.
+If you are lucky, it is the side where the mount says, “This side towards the screen”.
+If it isn’t noted on the mount, check both sides, and if you don’t see the effect on either side, you know it isn’t Kodachrome.
+It can be hard to pick up at first while you tilt the slide back and forth under some light because the slide has to “catch” the light just right to see the effect; however, once you can see it, it is easy to replicate with other slides.
+You can learn to tell without holding it up to a light with practice.

 KODAK DIGITAL ICE™ Technology works with slides and film formats (negatives) but not with photographic pictures.
 KODAK DIGITAL ICE cannot be used with photographs.
-However, we do feature “Photo Soap” for enhancing your all your images.
-Click here to learn more about ScanMyPhotos.com “Photo Soap” to engance your scanned pictures.
+However, we do feature “Photo Soap” for enhancing all your images.
+Click here to learn more about ScanMyPhotos.com’s “Photo Soap” to enhance your scanned pictures.

 The Kodak software lets ScanMyPhotos.com “dust bust” while we scan—improving overall efficiency and predictability within the postproduction workflow.